kohies/int-arch-tutorials/lesson1-async.didact.md

 In the meantime, there is nothing else the calling system can do.
 The program is blocked.
 When calling a REST-API asynchronously, the calling system specifies, what should be done upon arrival of a response from the called system.
-It then continues processing instructions and comes back to the specified behaviour when it actually receives a response.
+It then continues processing instructions and comes back to the specified behavior when it actually receives a response.

 This is much more efficient.
 Imagine making breakfast and for every subtask you have to wait until it is completed, before starting the next one.
 You have to wait 8 minutes for the eggs to boil.
 After that you wait 2 minutes for the coffee to be brewed.
 You then wait 3 minutes for the bread to be toasted.
-It would take you a lot shorter, if you could make coffe while the eggs are boiling.
+It would take you a lot shorter, if you could make coffee while the eggs are boiling.

 In the image below, there is a sequence diagram of synchronous and asynchronous communication.